Depeche Mode 101

 Studio: Mute Film, Pennebaker Associates Inc.

-Director: D. A. Pennebaker, David Dawkins, Chris Hegedus
+Director: D. A. Pennebaker, Chris Hegedus, David Dawkins

 Cast: Alan Wilder, Martin Gore, Dave Gahan, Andy 'Fletch' Fletcher, Oliver Chester, Mia Decaro

-Crew: D. A. Pennebaker (Director), David Dawkins (Director), Chris Hegedus (Director), David Dawkins (Editor), Chris Hegedus (Editor), D. A. Pennebaker (Editor)
+Crew: D. A. Pennebaker (Director), Chris Hegedus (Director), David Dawkins (Director), Chris Hegedus (Editor), D. A. Pennebaker (Editor), David Dawkins (Editor)

 Runtime: 120 minutes